seanking/async-await/README.md

 ### Successful Promise
 After the asynchronous operation has successfully been completed, the promise's _then_ method will be called with the results of the asynchronous operation.

 In the following example, the _generateGreeting_ method is called with 'Foo'.
-After a delay, a greeting will be generated ('Hello Foo!') and pass it to the promise's _then_ method.
+After a delay, a greeting will be generated ('Hello Foo!') and passed to the promise's _then_ method.

 ```javascript
 generateGreeting('Foo')